 All clothing, irrelevant of the wearer, must cover the shoulders, chest, torso, undergarments, and legs to a length where hemlines meet the mid-thigh.
+Building administrators will have full discretion in determining if something is appropriate or not.

 Unacceptable apparel includes, but it is not limited to, the following: